Geomagnetic reversal: History

 During the 1950s and 1960s information about variations in the Earth's magnetic field was gathered largely by means of research vessels, but the complex routes of ocean cruises rendered the association of navigational data with magnetometer readings difficult.
 Only when data were plotted on a map did it become apparent that remarkably regular and continuous magnetic stripes appeared on the ocean floors.

-In 1963, Frederick Vine and Drummond Matthews provided a simple explanation by combining the seafloor spreading theory of Harry Hess with the known time scale of reversals: new sea floor is magnetized in the direction of the then-current field.
+In 1963, Frederick Vine and Drummond Matthews provided a simple explanation by combining the seafloor spreading theory of Harry Hess with the known time scale of reversals: sea floor rock is magnetized in the direction of the field when it is formed.
 Thus, sea floor spreading from a central ridge will produce pairs of magnetic stripes parallel to the ridge.
 Canadian L. W. Morley independently proposed a similar explanation in January 1963, but his work was rejected by the scientific journals Nature and Journal of Geophysical Research, and remained unpublished until 1967, when it appeared in the literary magazine Saturday Review.
 The Morley–Vine–Matthews hypothesis was the first key scientific test of the seafloor spreading theory of continental drift.

+Past field reversals are recorded in the solidified ferrimagnetic minerals of consolidated sedimentary deposits or cooled volcanic flows on land.
 Beginning in 1966, Lamont–Doherty Geological Observatory scientists found that the magnetic profiles across the Pacific-Antarctic Ridge were symmetrical and matched the pattern in the north Atlantic's Reykjanes ridge.
 The same magnetic anomalies were found over most of the world's oceans, which permitted estimates for when most of the oceanic crust had developed.

 Observing past fields

-Past field reversals are recorded in the "frozen" ferromagnetic (more accurately ferrimagnetic) minerals of consolidated sedimentary deposits or cooled volcanic flows on land.

-The past record of geomagnetic reversals was first noticed by observing the magnetic stripe "anomalies" on the ocean floor.
-Lawrence W. Morley, Frederick John Vine and Drummond Hoyle Matthews made the connection to seafloor spreading in the Morley–Vine–Matthews hypothesis which soon led to the development of the theory of plate tectonics.
-The relatively constant rate at which the sea floor spreads results in substrate "stripes" from which past magnetic field polarity can be inferred from a magnetometer towed along the sea floor.